 I come from the market town of Cambridge in the UK, a place of medieval spires and flat green parks.
 After studying English in Manchester, I spent 15 years trying to engage teenagers with Shakespeare and Steinbeck; I taught in England and in many other countries around the world.

-I now live part of the year in Oman, writing a mystery set in Madrid.
+I now live in Oman, writing a mystery set in Madrid.

 This blog is about Muscat, the Arabian city on three seas, and also about literature.